BLOG

 Team Workflows and Approvals

 A scheduling tool for teams should support draft, review, and approved states.
-Assign posts to specific team members, require client approval before publishing, and keep a clear audit trail of who changed what.
+The strongest options work as a social media tool with approval workflow built in — assign posts to team members, require client approval before publishing, and keep an audit trail of who changed what.
 Without this, content goes live without oversight.

 • Draft and review states